vfilon/OpenTranscribe/README.md

 # GPU 1: Default single worker (disabled when scaling)
 # GPU 2: 4 parallel workers (processes 4 videos simultaneously)
 ```

+When you pass `--gpu-scale`, the script loads the `docker-compose.gpu-scale.yml` overlay, which contains the full `celery-worker-gpu-scaled` service with its own volumes, build configuration, and GPU settings.
+Without this flag the service is not created, so the base compose file stays compatible with macOS and CPU-only setups.

 **Performance:** Process 4 transcriptions simultaneously on a high-end GPU, significantly reducing total processing time for batch uploads.